Kamishibai: The Spider's Thread (Kumo no Ito)

 Suitable for KS3 and above.

-The PowerPoint files, with some animated effects and music, are created to look like a live kamishibai show.
-The story text is in the notes section of each slide and is designed to be shown as a slide show in 'presenter view', where the text is visible on the presenter's screen only while the audience's screen shows the main illustrated slides.
-Files are password protected but can be opened and viewed in 'read-only' format.
+The PowerPoint presentations (PPT), with some animated effects and music, is created to look like a live kamishibai show.
+The story text is in the notes section of each slide and is designed to be shown as a slide show in 'presenter view', where the text is visible on the presenter's screen only while the audience views the main illustrated slide.
+Please note the PPT file is password protected but can be opened and played in 'read only' format.

 The Spider's Thread - PPSX (5 MB)